South Korea May Toughen Pilot Certification Training

 "This accident made us rethink our regulations policy," the government official dealing with aviation regulations told Reuters news agency.

 "We are already reviewing various measures and gathering information to tighten regulations (on issuing type certification to pilots converting to a new aircraft)," the source said.
-The person declined to be named as the plan has yet to be finalized.
+The person declined to be named as the plan has yet to be finalised.

 Two teenage Chinese passengers died and more than 180 were injured in the accident.